-Sibling discounts are offered to families whose student(s) is not receiving a merit scholarship or financial assistance.
+Sibling discounts are offered to families whose student(s) are not already receiving a merit scholarship or financial assistance.

 Oldest student: Full cost of tuition

-To help families better afford an Erie Day School education, financial aid is available to those with students in Grades 1-8 demonstrating financial need.
-Erie Day School uses the Parent’s Financial Statement (PFS) from the School and the Student Service for Financial Aid (SSS) forms.
-To determine your family’s eligibility, parents need to complete an application for financial assistance available at www.sssbynais.com.
-This is an NAIS (National Association of Independent Schools) owned service that helps schools objectively determine a family’s ability to pay for school tuition and other educational expenses.
+To help families better afford an Erie Day School education, financial aid is available to those with students in Grades K-8 demonstrating financial need.
+Erie Day School uses the Parent’s Financial Statement form (PFS) from the School and the Student Service for Financial Aid (SSS) forms.
+To determine your family’s eligibility, parents need to complete an application for financial assistance at: https://sssandtadsfa.force.com/familyportal.
+This is a NAIS (National Association of Independent Schools) owned service that helps schools objectively determine a family’s ability to pay for school tuition and other educational expenses.

 It is important to understand that financial assistance is not charity, but rather a means to an end.
 In assessing a family’s ability to pay tuition, School and Student Service for Financial Aid (SSS) evaluates each family’s complete financial record.
 Salary is only one component taken into consideration when making this determination.
 As the cost of independent school education has risen, so have the parameters by which SSS makes these determinations.
 A family should never be deterred from applying if they seek an independent school education for their child.

 Erie Day School funds its financial assistance awards through a variety of programs.
 In past years, these programs have included the Pennsylvania Educational Improvement Tax Credit Program (EITC), school sponsored fundraising events and the generosity of friends of the School.